TondaHack/eth-transaction-check/README.md

 ```

 ## Core
+  The Core app includes two modules.
+The first one is `PaymentValidation` that check a number of confirmations.
+The second one is `EtherscanApi` that wraps `HTTPoison.Base` functionality and provide Etherscan API.
   * Install dependencies with `mix deps.get`
   * Run cmd app `API_KEY="YourApiKeyToken" iex -S mix`

 ## WebApi
   REST API and web client.
 The client fills the input at web application with txhash and submit.
-REST API returns the confirmation status of transaction or error when something is wrong.
+REST API returns the confirmation status of transaction or error when something went wrong.
 WebApi uses Core application as umbrella dependency.
   * Install dependencies with `mix deps.get`
   * Install Node.js dependencies with `npm install`
   * Start Phoenix endpoint with `API_KEY="YourApiKeyToken" mix phoenix.server`